near/docs/docs/development/examples/nearlib/introduction.md

 </blockquote>

-#### Did something go wrong?
+###### did something go wrong?

 If you saw something unexpected, here's what may have happened ...

-1. It's possible that your browser doesn't support the `console.warn` or `console.table` methods and you saw an error related to those methods not being found.
+**If you saw something** about an error related to `console.warn` or `console.table` methods not being found, it's possible that your browser doesn't support them.
 If that's the case, please consider using Chrome or Firefox instead.
 They're really the only game in town for client-side web development.

-2. If the NEAR TestNet is down or sluggish, we're almost certainly working on it but your results here may deviate from what's expected.
+**If you saw nothing** for quite a while or got a timeout error then it's possible the NEAR TestNet is down or sluggish and we're almost certainly working on it.
+Your results here may deviate from what's expected from time to time as we stabilize and harden our platform for MainNet.
 Have a look at our [Network Status Page](https://nearprotocol.statuspal.io/) for an authoritative birds-eye view of all the moving parts.

-3. If you saw something unusual in the console that looked like `Promise {<pending>}` then ...
+**If you saw something** unusual in the console that looked like `Promise {<pending>}` then ...

 ```js
 // you might see something like this in the JavaScript Developer Console